Lung Cancer Lawsuits

 Lung Cancer Overview and Statistics

 Lung cancer is cancer that originates in the tissue of the lungs.
-Lung cancer is one of the most common of all types of cancer.
+Lung cancer is one of the most common types of cancer.
 Over 200,000 new cases of lung cancer are diagnosed every year in the U.S., with a roughly equal split between men and women.
 This ranks lung cancer in the top 5 most common cancers.

 Lung cancer is primarily diagnosed in older patients.
-The average age at the time of diagnosis is 70 and it rarely occurs in people under age 45.
+The average age at the time of diagnosis is 70, and it rarely occurs in people under age 45.
 Lung cancer causes more deaths each year than any other type of cancer.
 In 2023, an estimated 127,000 people in the U.S. will die of lung cancer.
 That is more than the number of deaths caused by colon, prostate, and breast cancer combined.

 Survival Rate for Lung Cancer